learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 ~~~~~~~~~~~~~~~~~~
 - Revamped student schedules.
 They are now in a portrait layout and include amount due, names of teachers for classes, and barcodes for check-in.
 - The ``studentchecklist`` printable now updates the statuses in the checklist based on the records through the website of whether students have been checked-in, have paid, or have turned in forms.
+- Admins can now use an arbitrary list of users (like that used in the comm panel or schedule generator) to generate nametags.

 Scheduler changes
 ~~~~~~~~~~~~~~~~~